 As a parent, you may have heard the word ‘consent’, but you might not know what it means or what it includes.
 Simply put, consent is permission for something to happen or an agreement to do something.
-Consent requires respect and communication.
-Consent is an important concept for children to learn about from an early age as it can lead to better relationships with family, friends, peers and, eventually romantic partners.
+Consent needs respect and communication.
+Consent is an important concept for children to learn about from an early age.
+It can lead to better relationships with family, friends, peers and, eventually romantic partners.

-Tips for Addressing Consent with Young Children
+Tips When Talking about Consent with Young Children

 - Help your child understand that their bodies are their own and that they have the right to make decisions about their body.
 This includes not making your child hug or kiss family members or friends.

-- Practice with your child what they can say and do if they were in a situation where they didn’t feel comfortable
+- Practice with your child what they can say and do if they were in a situation where they didn’t feel comfortable.

-- Encourage your child to speak up if something doesn’t feel right
+- Encourage your child to speak up if something doesn’t feel right.

 Good Touch vs. Bad Touch